craftBOK/documentation/definitions/content/refactoring.md

 Typical code smells can be targeted with specific refactorings.

 Modern IDEs support a varying number of refactorings.
-Tool support should be preferred since it speeds you up and reduces the chance of breaking the code base, e.g. when you move a field all references to that field will be updated automatically.
+Tool support should be preferred since it speeds you up and reduces the chance of breaking the code base, e.g. when you rename a field all references to that field will be renamed automatically.

 ## Requirements